[output_post_excerpt]

 RAPHAEL: You could become prophets.
 Our human agents on earth.
 This means that you will receive messages from the voice of God, Metatron.
 You met briefly.
 You can, of course, do with that as you like, but since you are both literate I suggest you write down as much of it as possible.
 Your writings could be useful for thousands of generations to come.

 ENOCH: The night is quiet and the city is asleep.
 Nearly all is laid in darkness.
 All except for a single window, where a faint light is flickering.
-It’s been ten years since Raphael gave Yonana and Mamre their new job offer, and the siblings are hard at work at their writing desks.
-Mamre’s pen freezes on his paper as he sees something in the corner of his eye, and a full body shiver runs through him.
+It’s been ten years since Raphael gave Yohana and Mamre their new job offer, and the siblings are hard at work at their writing desks.
+Mamre’s pen freezes on his paper as he sees something out of the corner of his eye, and a full body shiver runs through him.
 He chances a look out the window, but to his relief and a little bit of disappointment, he sees nothing.

-MAMRE: Uh-oh.
+MAMRE: (low) Uh-oh.

-YOHANA: I know, keep writing.
+YOHANA: (low, answering) I know, keep writing.

 YOHANA: Yes she can.
 Still not the strangest event we’ve had the pleasure to write down.

-MAMRE: Too true.
+MAMRE: (soft laugh) Too true.

 ENOCH: And he dips his pen in the inkwell for the last time before finishing.

-This was the story of two skilled magicians who ascended to heaven, made it past the archangels, and were ruthlessly kicked out by Metatron.
+ENOCH: This was the story of two skilled magicians who ascended to heaven, made it past the archangels, and were ruthlessly kicked out by Metatron.
 According to most remaining human records, they were a pair of brothers named Jannes and Jambres.
 No mentions still remain of the help they had from Satan as God’s impersonator.
 It is an unfortunate truth that over time, texts go through many editors and stray from the original.

 ENOCH: And now for current affairs.
 Well, all affairs are current.
 Time is a current. …Ahem.

-“You proclaimed, out loud, for everyone to hear, ‘ask Asmodeus who grooms his wings.’
+ASMODEUS: (lofi effect on playback) Here’s some feedback for you, God’s perfect little pet.
+You proclaimed, out loud, for everyone to hear, ‘ask Asmodeus who grooms his wings.’
 That is: one, indecent speculation, and two, none of your business.
 Meet me in the recreation room, I’ll give you something to gossip about.
-And don’t you dare read this out on your stupid show.”
+And don’t even THINK about playing this message on your stupid show.

 BEN: (Static)